SushantGahlot/gdelt-news-scraper/README.md

 ## Introduction

-GDELT scraper to scrape news articles and their sentiment scores to build news sentiment analysis models.
+GDELT scraper to scrape news articles and their sentiment scores to build machine learning news sentiment analysis models.
+This will help generating dataset of annotated news articles with their sentiment scores.

 1. Scrape [GDELT](https://www.gdeltproject.org) data to get news article urls and their sentiment scores
 2. Scrape news articles from their urls.